Many people use spirituality, religion, and faith interchangeably. However, they differ in significant ways. Let’s see if we can sort it out.

 One man’s religion is another man’s interesting mythology.
 In other words, looking at any religion from the outside gives us a clear perspective of the metaphors.
 Many people use the words spirituality, religion and faith interchangeably.
 However, they differ in significant ways.
 Has their use become meaningless jargon?
 Or, can they be used to bring meaning to the conversation?
 It seems there will be no end to the conflict between spirituality vs religion.
 What can you do to help?

 Some people view Western organized religion as the fast-food of spirituality.
-And, so believe authentic faith is beyond all types of organized religions.
+And, so believe authentic faith is beyond many organized religions.
 We hope this discussion helps to clarify the use of these words.